blackmirag3/Classify/docs/UserGuide.md

 Format: `view` or `view NAME`

 Depending on whether the user entered the student's name or not during the command, fields will be printed out in the terminal, awaiting a user input each time.
+If user enters different letter cases from name stored data, the system will still match strings regardless of letter case for user intuitiveness.

 ```
 Example: